nikita-kazakov/nikita-kazakov.github.io/_posts/2021-09-23-exporting-csv-from-postgresql.md

     - sql
 ---

-I had to run a query on a Postgresql database in production and export the CSV data.
+I had to run a query on a Postgresql database in production and export the data to a CSV file.
 I couldn't use [Postico](https://eggerapps.at/postico).

-Enter psql on the server.
-Create a Postgresql view (essentially saving your query to a variable).
+Enter psql on the Postgresql server.
+Create a Postgresql view (saves the query to a variable).

 ```sql
 CREATE VIEW company_locations AS